The current buzz at the agile world is scale. Now that we know that agile looks golden, we want to apply it to everything.

 Don’t call me Shirley

 There were (and still are) mixed answers.
 Some teams work together very well on different continents.
 Some teams don’t work very well, placed on different floors in the same building.
-We find time and again that tools can be great enablers, but individuals and interactions come first.
+We find time and again that tools can be great enablers, but individuals and interactions come first (ah, the agile manifesto knows best).

 The current view is that things can be worked out to a certain extent, and besides, moving people around the globe is not possible, even if those agile guys say it’s better for the business.
 So distributed teams are no longer a problem to be solved, but situation we should learn to make the best of.